Prototyping a Category-Defining Design—Outdoor Pour-Over Coffee

 Boco Founders Travis Johnson and Joel Bebo are both engineers, and Bebo has significant experience working for manufacturers in various roles developing products.
-Launching their first product in 2014, the pair have since moved a number of products into production, and came to FATHOM for prototyping with the concept for the BRuX, an on-the-go pour-over coffee solution that enables user mobility without having to compromise on taste.
+Launching their first product in 2014, the pair have since moved a number of products into production, and came to FATHOM for prototype production of the concept “BRuX,” an on-the-go pour-over coffee solution that enables user mobility without having to compromise on taste.

 As rock climbers, we noticed many of our friends bringing along glass French presses to brew coffee during our weekend long excursions.
 We found this preposterous, and knew there had to be a better way of making fresh coffee out in remote locations.
 At first, we didn’t know what we wanted to create, but we knew that it had to be different than anything else out there.
 Most notably we knew that it had to be durable, vacuum-insulated, and compact.
 We were also partial to a pour-over brewer since we felt that this provided superior flavor compared to anything else out there.

 BRuX is our second product, so it benefited from lessons learned during the development phase of our first product.
 We obsessed over every millimeter of the BRuX and knew that we needed to iterate dozens of times prior to going to market.
 In all, we 3D printed over 30 versions of the BRuX with our in-house printer before landing on the final design.
 Once we knew we had the right direction for our design, we contacted FATHOM to produce the functional and aesthetic prototypes.

 When approaching FATHOM with the project, what were you looking to get out of the relationship?
 How did the result compare to what you had imagined?